ory/docs/docs/kratos/debug/troubleshooting.md

 login UI that reroutes customers to `/login/customer` and employees to `/login/employee`.
 So you define the same login or registration UI URLs in both of the Kratos configurations.
-You may need to tell your login/registration UI which Kratos it is supposed to talk to.
+You may need to tell your login/registration UI which Kratos it's supposed to talk to.
 The instances are cheap to deploy and the databases are completely isolated from each other.
 For example something like `/login/customer` and `/login/employee`.

 ### How can I verify in advance if a username is available during registration?

-You can not right now.
+You can't right now.
 It would allow account enumeration attacks.
 See also the [section in the documentation](https://www.ory.sh/kratos/docs/concepts/security/#account-enumeration).

 ### Do have plans to support automatic user migration scenarios?

-> E.g. configure a callback to the legacy system when you cannot find the
+> E.g. configure a callback to the legacy system when you can't find the
 > corresponding user, and store the identity on successful legacy system
 > response.